Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Introduction

 \section{Introduction}

 Species monitoring is a major component of assessing biodiversity and ecosystem health, serving as a barometer of environmental change and conservation needs.
 The dynamics and diversity of bird communities are key indicators of ecosystem health and environmental change \cite{https://doi.org/10.1111/j.1365-2664.2011.02094.x}.
 Birds provide valuable ecosystem services, which include limiting pest populations \cite{GARCIA2024108927}, seed dispersion \cite{https://doi.org/10.1002/ecs2.2673} and pollination \cite{Toon2014}.
 The fields of bioacoustics and ecoacoustics have long studied the behaviour and diversity of bird species activity via sound.
-Acoustic monitoring has become increasingly popular due to increased efficiency, and reduced cost, compared to traditional methods \cite{https://doi.org/10.1111/2041-210X.12060}.
-However, many concerns remain surrounding the accuracy and ability of software to identify bird species from acoustic recordings \cite{https://doi.org/10.1111/2041-210X.13101}.
+Acoustic monitoring has become increasingly popular due to increased efficiency, and reduced cost, compared to traditional methods \cite{https://doi.org/10.1111/2041-210X.12060, https://doi.org/10.1111/gcb.17067}.
+However, many concerns remain surrounding the accuracy and ability of software to identify bird species from acoustic recordings \cite{https://doi.org/10.1111/2041-210X.13101, ROSS2021107114}.

 Computer vision developments have carried over to the field of bioacoustics to detect species via sound.
 Audio is represented as spectrograms in order to use image classification methods \cite{Stowell2022-vh}.
 Labelled data is required to train such classifiers, necessitating audio clips annotated to the degree of detail desired with, for example, content such as species \cite{Stowell_2014}, call type \cite{Bravo_Sanchez2021-ts}, individual animals \cite{Linhart2022}, or other audio events present.
-However, manual labelling of these datasets is both costly and time-consuming to obtain, requiring expert knowledge and skills.
-Bioacoustics is still a nascent field and lacks standardised labelled datasets \cite{Stowell2022-vh}.
+However, manual labelling of these datasets is both costly and time-consuming to obtain, requiring expert knowledge of bird vocalisations and skills in annotation software.
+Machine learning, in particular supervised learning, can automate large parts of such classification workflows, and requires high quality training data.
+Bioacoustics is still a nascent field and lacks standardised labelled datasets \cite{Stowell2022-vh} to facilitate training these models.
 To expand on the limited data available, data augmentation is often applied.
 However, not all data augmentation methods designed for images apply readily to spectrograms due to their inherent time-frequency structure \cite{Zhou2022}.